kahlan/kahlan/docs/stubs.md

 * [Custom Stubbing](#custom-stubbing)

 ### <a name="overview"></a>Overview
-A method stub or simply stub in software development is a piece of code used to stand in for some other programming functionality.
-A stub may simulate the behavior of existing code (such as a procedure on a remote machine) or be a temporary substitute for yet-to-be-developed code.
+A method stub or simply stub in software development is used to bypass/stand in for some other programming functionality.
-Stubs are therefore most useful in porting, distributed computing as well as general software development and testing.

 **Why do we need stubs?**
-_It's really important to have Stubs when you write tests, it helps you override default function/class behavior to test some critical parts_

-**What critabl parts stub can help us to test?**
-_In e.g. your function can throw some exception, when you SQL query failder to process, stub's can help you **fake** this failure of SQL query_
+_Stubs are mostly used for unit testing to isolate a behavior by bypassing a large part of the code which is not directly related to the subject of the test._

+**When stub can ben used?**
+_Stub can be used to bypass database persistance part, bail out emailing processing, etc._

 **What difference between stub and mock?**

 **Mocks:**
-> Mock objects are used to define expectations i.e: In this scenario I expect method A() to be called with such and such parameters.
+> Mock objects are used to define expectations i.e: In this scenario I expect method `a()` to be called with such and such parameters.
 Mocks record and verify such expectations.

 **Stubs:**
-> Stubs, on the other hand have a different purpose: they do not record or verify expectations, but rather allow us to “replace” the behavior, state of the “fake”object in order to utilize a test scenario.
+> Stubs, on the other hand have a different purpose: they do not record or verify expectations, but rather allow us to bypas/stand in for some other programming functionality.

-In different words in Kahlan all Stubs are Mocks also.
-You have 2 in 1, lucky you!
+In Kahlan you don't really need to bother with mocks since all PHP classes as well as stubs are mocked under the hood.

 ### <a name="method-stubbing"></a>Method Stubbing